 Accepting an Informal Summer Internship is at the student’s discretion.
 Informal Summer Internships do not qualify for course credit but provide the student with valuable work experience.

-If you are interested in hiring a student for an Informal Summer Internship, please contact Sara Farr, Career Services Specialist.
-Sara can be reached by email at email@example.com, or by calling the college at 937-294-0592, ext.
-108. She will gather details about the position and then share this information with the students.
+If you are interested in hiring a student for an Informal Summer Internship, please contact Sara Farr, Director of Career Services.
+Sara can be reached by email at firstname.lastname@example.org, or by calling the college at 937-294-0592, ext.
+110. She will gather details about the position and then share this information with the students.
 Students are matched up by location, availability, and skill set.
 Employers have the option of interviewing candidates for the internship.

 Student freelance projects are defined as contract work that may consist of a single project or a series of multiple, ongoing projects.